DragosGeornoiu/Multithreading-ConveyorBelt/README.md

 ## Possible issues

 The Factory supplier will add a component on the conveyor belt and wait for one second before trying to acquire again the lock for the conveyor belt and add another component.
-Based on the current implmentation, it will take more than one second to add the next component because after waiting the second, it will wait to acquire the lock, which, depending mostly on the number of workers, might violate the constraint of adding a new component on the conveyor belt each second.
+Based on the current implementation, it will take more than one second to add the next component because after waiting the second, it will wait to acquire the lock, which, depending mostly on the number of workers, might violate the constraint of adding a new component on the conveyor belt each second.

+Both FactorySupplier and Worker classes could of used conveyorBelt.notify() instead of conveyorBelt.notifyAll(), since they are Mutual Exclusive, wanting to acquire lock on same object.
+However, the performance impact is very small for using notifyAll() instead of notify() and generally it is prefered since it is less error prone.